These groups will be using powerful new methods to increase your sense of well being, empowerment and connection.

 For a longer testimonial from some group participants, see below.

 Personal Breakthrough, using Pesso Boyden

-If you’d like to book, please contact me direct.
+If you’d like to book on any of these, or have some more information about them, please contact me direct.

-After each workshop I ask for any feedback from people who have attended.
-One person wrote this (I have her permission to quote it)....
+After each workshop and group I ask for any feedback from people who have attended.
+These are comments I have received (and have permission to quote) :

 I liked how there was a lottery between the volunteers, as this seemed to help people who did not initially volunteer, to be open to the structure if they could/wanted to.
 It helped people to be courageous.

 It was wonderful to be a part of others' structures and I liked being given the opportunity to reflect on what it had brought up for us.
 There were moments when I was absorbing the role as best I could, to when I was having my own new experiences as an "ideal parent or sibling".

 At times what people had to say was really harrowing, but the way you followed them, was precise to them and invited them to move with what they were bringing.
 I like how the ideal parent is suggested early on, an idea held onto until the client can pursue later if they wish and ask the group.
 I love the way that every person mentioned can have a place, whether this be as a placement figure or a real person being an ideal parent.
 I wondered if this helped to minimise distress caused by the original trauma or experience.